-SEVIRI LST ECV products from ESA LST_cci are climate records formed from single satellite sensors: MSG SEVIRI (internally represented as SEVIRI).
+SEVIRI LST ECV products from ESA LST\cci are climate records formed from single satellite sensors: MSG SEVIRI (internally represented as SEVIRI).
+The sensors are not currently inter-calibrated and inconsistencies/discontinuities may occur when transitioning sensors.
 Further information is given in the Table below.